encoredev/encore/README.md

 ### Example: Hello World

-Defining microservices and API endpoints is incredibly simple, requiring less than 10 lines of code to define a production-ready deployable service and API endpoint.
+Defining microservices and API endpoints is incredibly simple—with less than 10 lines of code, you can create a production-ready, deployable service.

-**Using Encore.ts, it looks like this:**
+**Hello World in Encore.ts**

 ```typescript
 import { api } from "encore.dev/api";